Mission and Goals

 - 2nd offense: Loss of computer privileges for 6 months.
 Parents/guardians of minors will be notified and if there is reason to believe that the Wisconsin Statutes have been violated, the proper authorities will be notified.

-- Any further violations may lead to permanent loss of library privileges including the right to visit the building and grounds, per the Loss of Library Privileges policy in section Patron Responsibilities and Conduct.
+- Any further violations may lead to permanent loss of library privileges including the right to visit the building and grounds, per the Loss of Library Privileges policy in the library’s Patron Responsibilities and Conduct policy.